 How Much School Work are We Doing as We Travel?

-There is some type school work going on around here.
+There is some school work going on around here.
 Once we get settled into a town and have done everything that we are in a hurry to do ( the educational tours and visits), we usually find ourselves with plenty of free time.

 That is when I think of getting the books and computer programmes out.